 I hold the contractors that work in my area to the same safety standards as the federal employees.
 I provide them safety training and invite them to attend our shop safety meeting.
-The contractors are required to report safety and health hazards they identify to me to ensure mishaps do not occur.

 L. Are there routine or unannounced inspections?
 Who participates?